alannchang/reach-mastermind2024/README.md

 Nginx was used for load balancing (round robin).

-UUID was used over IP addresses for game sessions for the following reasons:
+UUID was used over IP addresses as an identifier for unique game sessions for the following reasons:
 - Two or more users who share the same IP address (e.g. same household, same router) would not be able to have their own game sessions
 - By generating UUIDs for each new game, users can share them with other users to enable "multiplayer"